France says Dakar rally blast "perhaps" terrorist attack | Law-Order

 The explosion that went off under a French vehicle involved in the Dakar car rally in Saudi Arabia last week may have been a terrorist attack, France's foreign minister said on Friday.

-"We told the organizers and the Saudi officials to be very transparent on what had happened because there were hypotheses that it was a terrorist attack," Jean-Yves Le Drian told BFM TV and RMC Radio on Friday.
+"We told the organisers and the Saudi officials to be very transparent on what had happened because there were hypothesis that it was a terrorist attack," Jean-Yves Le Drian told BFM TV and RMC Radio on Friday.
 "There was perhaps a terrorist attack targeting the Dakar rally."

+His comments are likely to irk Saudi Arabia.
+Its Public Security on Jan.
+1 said that "preliminary evidence-gathering procedures found no criminal suspicion".
+Dakar rally director David Castera ruled out ending the ongoing competition in Saudi Arabia.

+"The question is not being raised at the moment," he told franceinfo radio.
+Sufficient safety measures have been put in place thanks to Saudi authorities to ensure the safety of the rally, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)